learn about the Breast Biopsy and Cancer Results -Do & Don’t

 A skin punch biopsy, a less common procedure, is used when there’s suspicion of inflammatory breast cancer (IBC), which accounts for only about 3% of all breast cancers.

-During this outpatient procedure, a small sample of breast skin and tissue beneath it is taken using a hollow, round-tipped scalpel.
+During this outpatient procedure, a small sample of the breast skin and tissue beneath it is taken using a hollow, round-tipped scalpel.
 It’s a quick process, usually lasting around 15 minutes, and is typically done in a healthcare provider’s office or an ambulatory care facility.
 A local anesthetic is applied to numb the skin before the procedure, and sometimes, one or two stitches may be required to close the surgical wound.

 How Long Do Breast Biopsies Take?